Get a demo

 Whether working with a professional photographer or doing the photo shoot on your own, you’ll need to create a mood board — a collage of photos defining the visual language and identity you want to follow.

-The mood board is an essential part of your marketing strategy because the photographs on your ecommerce store should align with your brand’s identity.
+The mood board plays a significant role in your your marketing strategy because the photographs on your ecommerce store should align with your brand’s identity.

-If you want to create a great mood board, make sure to combine inspirational elements, such as the images of similar brands, color palettes, fabric samples, and other visual cues of shades, tones, lights, and patterns — all qualities of the desired aesthetic.
+If you want to create a good mood board, combine inspirational elements, such as the images of similar brands, color palettes, fabric samples, and other visual cues of shades, tones, lights, and patterns — all qualities of the desired aesthetic.
 These elements will let you define the visual identity that suits your brand.

 A professional photographer will come up with two or three paths for your visual identity.
 This way, they are able to try different ideas and choose the one that works best for your brand.
 Once you pick one, make sure you follow it across all your communication channels to ensure consistency.